braze-inc/braze-docs/_docs/_partners/braze_currents.md

 ---
 page_order: 1
 nav_title: Braze Currents

+layout: featured

+guide_top_header: "Braze Currents"
+guide_top_text: "Understanding the impact of your engagement strategy is critical in informing your iteration and optimization of your communications with your users.
+To ensure that this valuable engagement data is tightly integrated with the rest of your operations, the Braze platform tracks a wide array of event data from your integration for analysis, retargeting, and other use-cases elsewhere within your own systems. <br> <br> To access this data for analysis, we recommend our Currents tool, a simple way to stream continuously updating data in a seamless circuit.
+Use Currents to send event data to one of <a href='/docs/partners/braze_currents/integration/available_partners/'>our many data partners</a> and begin using your data more intelligently sooner than you think!"

+guide_featured_title: "Section Topics"
+guide_featured_list:
+- name: "Integration & Set Up"
+  link: /docs/partners/braze_currents/integration/
+  fa_icon: fas fa-warehouse
+- name: "Data Storage Events"
+  link: /docs/partners/braze_currents/data_storage_events/
+  fa_icon: fas fa-database
+- name: "Advanced Topics"
+  link: /docs/partners/braze_currents/advanced_topics/
+  fa_icon: fas fa-user-graduate

 ---
-# Braze Currents

-Understanding the impact of your engagement strategy is critical in informing your iteration and optimization of your communications with your users.
-To ensure that this valuable engagement data is tightly integrated with the rest of your operations, the Braze platform tracks a wide array of event data from your integration for analysis, retargeting, and other use-cases elsewhere within your own systems.

-To access this data for analysis, we recommend our Currents tool, a simple way to stream continuously updating data in a seamless circuit.
-Use Currents to send event data to one of [our many data partners]({{ site.baseurl }}/partners/braze_currents/integration/available_partners/) and begin using your data more intelligently sooner than you think!

-## Capabilities
+## Currents Capabilities

 Currents allows you to…
 * Send Braze event data into a data warehouse or to one of [our analytics partners]({{ site.baseurl }}/partners/braze_currents/integration/available_partners/) for detailed analysis.